Mechree/arsenal-apache-jena-fuseki-singularity-container/Container/CONTAINER-README.md

 ## Using Jupyter Notebook in a Singularity Container

 ```
-# cd /root/jupyter-notebooks
 # jupyter notebook --no-browser --allow-root --port=5000 > jupyter.out 2> jupyter.err &
+# jupyter notebook list
 ```

-1. Navigate to the jupyter-notebooks directory `cd /root/jupyter-notebooks`
-2. Active server hosting with Jupyter `jupyter notebook --no-browser --allow-root --port=5000 > jupyter.out 2> jupyter.err &`
+1. Activate server hosting with Jupyter `jupyter notebook --no-browser --allow-root --port=5000 > jupyter.out 2> jupyter.err &`
    - This will run the Jupyter server in the background on port 5000
-3. To view the available URL's `jupyter notebook list'
+2. To view the available URL's `jupyter notebook list`
-4. Copy and paste the URL from `:: /root/jupyter-notebooks` into your browser to gain access to jupyter notebooks features.
+3. Copy and paste the URL from `:: /root/jupyter-notebooks` into your browser to gain access to jupyter notebooks features.

 ## Stopping Jupyter Notebooks Server